 - ¼ cup of roasted vermicelli noodles (add ½ cup if you want thicker consistency)

-- ¼ cup of extra whole nuts for garnish (pistachios, almonds, cashews) **optional
+- ¼ cup of extra whole nuts for optional garnish (pistachios, almonds, cashews)

-- ¼ cup of raisins for garnish **optional OR can be added during cooking process
+- ¼ cup of raisins for optional garnish OR can be added during cooking process

 **NOTE: ½ cup of plain cooked white rice can be used in place of vermicelli noodles if desired (add 3/4 cup if you want a thicker pudding consistency)

-- In medium sized saucepan or small pot, heat milk, sugar, ground cardamom, freshly ground nuts on medium to low heat until bubbly.
+- In medium sized saucepan or small pot, heat milk, sugar, saffron, ground cardamom, freshly ground nuts on medium to low heat until bubbly.

-- Lower heat and add vermicelli noodles, and raisins (optional)
+- Lower heat and add vermicelli noodles and raisins (optional)

-- Turn off stove an allow to cool off for about 10-15 minutes before serving with your garnishes on top.
+- Turn off stove and allow to cool off for about 10-15 minutes before serving with your garnishes on top.
 OR you may cool off in fridge for about 1-2 hours until fully chilled before serving.

 NOTE: Also, if you want to add some “dried fruits” into this dish – chop them up into small bite size pieces and mix in before serving.
 It really adds a whole new dimension to the kheer and makes it more hearty.